Maders/fragmenty-spider/README.md

 ## HTTP Proxy

-#### If you want to use a list of HTTP proxies with the Scrapy project, you can fill the `HTTP_PROXY_LIST` in the `fragmenty/core/settings.py` file.
+If you want to use a list of HTTP proxies with the Scrapy project, you can fill the `HTTP_PROXY_LIST` in the `fragmenty/core/settings.py` file.
 The project includes a custom pipeline that randomly selects a proxy from the list for each request.
 If you don't want to use a proxy, you can leave the `HTTP_PROXY_LIST` empty.
 The pipeline will simply skip the proxy selection step.

+## Related Project:

+- The [`fragmenty`](https://github.com/Maders/fragmenty) repository contains the infrastructure provisioning code for the Fragmenty project using Amazon Web Services (AWS).
+The infrastructure is organized into different components.

+- The [`fragmenty-api`](https://github.com/Maders/fragmenty-api) repository contains the API server code for the Fragmenty project.
+The API server provides a RESTful and Websocket interface.
+The API is built with the Scala programming language and the Play Framework.